oracle/truffleruby/doc/user/optcarrot.md

 ruby --jvm --vm.XstartOnFirstThread bin/optcarrot --print-fps --sdl2 --audio=none examples/Lan_Master.nes
 ```

-Note: `--audio=none` is used since the audio it not nice at non-60FPS speeds.
+Note: `--audio=none` is used since the audio is not nice at non-60FPS speeds.

 To play, use keys `1`...`7` (not on numpad) to scale the screen, `X` for OK/turn right, `S` for turn left, arrows to move around, and `Q` to quit.